CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

       && finish.Race.Name.Contains("New")
     ).Any()
   ).ToListAsync();
-  // Only Ada (Runner only)
+  // ✅ Only Ada (Runner only)
 ```

   </template>
 </CodeSplitter>

+I've taken some liberal formatting here to help make the Prisma query more readable, but you can see that as the query gets larger, it is actually quite difficult to manage and refactor while the EF query remains quite legible and easy to understand.

 ::: tip Expression trees are not evaluated
-Here, the expression trees are not actually evaluated; they are only read to produce the equivalent SQL.
+Here, the .NET expression trees are not actually evaluated; they are only read to produce the equivalent SQL.
 :::

 ## Projection